NTasev/skillo-automation-project/README.md

 The automation suite is designed to:

 - Ensure core functionalities work as expected.
-- Validate positive and negative scenarios for registration, login, logout, and post creation.
+- Validate positive and negative test scenarios for registration, login, logout, and post creation.
 - Serve as a professional example of automated testing with Playwright.

 ## 🛠️ Technologies Used